-Fructositis is a term that has been used to describe a set of symptoms including episodes of repeated dry cough not associated with a cold or flu that often lasts through the night; mucus hypersecretion of the airways; chronic bronchitis; asthma; and other pro-inflammatory symptoms that are triggered by consumption of a high fructose diet and high fructose corn syrup (HFCS).
+Fructositis is a term that has been used to describe a set of symptoms including episodes of repeated dry cough not associated with a cold or flu that often last through the night; mucus hypersecretion of the airways; chronic bronchitis; asthma; and other pro-inflammatory symptoms that are associated with consumption of a diet high in excess free fructose (EFF) and high fructose corn syrup (HFCS).
 The condition is often associated with gas and abdominal discomfort.
-Anecdotal and case report evidence link a high fructose diet and high fructose corn syrup (HFCS) consumption to incidence of chronic bronchitis and asthma.
+Anecdotal and case report evidence link high EFF and HFCS consumption to incidence of chronic bronchitis and asthma.
 The condition is thought to be associated with fructose malabsorption.
-While a high fructose diet has been scientifically linked to diabetes, metabolic syndrome and obesity, the link between consumption of HFCS, and incidence of asthma and auto-immunereactivity remains medically unrecognized and unresearched.
+While a high fructose diet has been scientifically linked to diabetes, metabolic syndrome and obesity, the link between EFF and HFCS consumption, and incidence of asthma and potentially other auto-immune diseases remains medically unrecognized and unresearched.
 The recent CDC report linking soda intake with asthma is a first step towards greater awareness and future research.

-- Raise funding for research to learn more about the disease and how to diagnose it
+- Raise funding for research to learn more about the mechanisms involved and how to diagnose it

 - Establish a forum to share up-to-date facts and information about the disease

-The inability to adequately absorb fructose is a medically recognized disease known as Fructose Malabsorption.
-Research indicates that it affects 10 - 30% or more of average adults, particularly when fructose is consumed in relatively higher proportion to glucose as occurs in high fructose corn syrup, apple juice, and fruit drinks with a high apple juice content.
+The inability to adequately absorb excess free fructose is a medically recognized disease known as Fructose Malabsorption.
+Research indicates that it affects 10 - 30% or more of average adults, when fructose is consumed in relatively higher proportion to glucose as occurs in high fructose corn syrup, apple juice, and fruit drinks with a high apple juice content.
 Limited research has been done to establish the precise prevalence of fructose malabsorption in children, though limited testing shows them to be at higher risk.
-Data currently available suggests that more than 40% of children improperly digest fructose, and rates of malabsorption are highest among children under 4 years of age.
-The root cause and scientific basis behind why some individuals are able to adequately absorb fructose whereas others cannot remains unknown.
+Existing research suggests that more than 40% of children don't adequately absorb excess free fructose.
+Rates of malabsorption are thought to be highest among children under 4 years of age.
+The root cause and scientific basis behind why some individuals are able to adequately absorb EFF whereas others cannot remains unknown.
 Summary findings of these studies published in 1993 and again in 2005 suggest that this condition potentially affects a high number of individuals, yet research into the root causes and other ill effects of fructose malabsorption remain stalled and unknown.
 Despite these reports, in 1996, the FDA reaffirmed HFCS as a Generally Recognized as Safe (GRAS) food.
 HFCS per capita consumption is now estimated at just under a pound a week.
 This is down from its 1999 peak of over a pound a week.
-Recent reports by the industry estimate annual sales of $4 Billion.
+Recent industry reports estimate annual sales of HFCS is $4 Billion.

 When challenged with 1 gram of fructose per kg of body weight, 25 of 57 (44%) children ages 0.1 to 6 years showed incomplete absorption.
 In children aged 1-3 years, incomplete absorption was significantly higher.

-When fructose malabsorbers ingest more of the high fructose sugar than their bodies can absorb, fructose concentrations increase in the digestive tract and may cause symptoms of abdominal and stomach pain, gas, bloating, and fatigue.
+When fructose malabsorbers ingest more excess free fructose than their bodies can absorb, fructose concentrations increase in the digestive tract and may cause symptoms of abdominal and stomach pain, gas, bloating, and fatigue.
 According to the recently proposed fructositis disease hypothesis, in some individuals the increased fructose concentrations may lead to broader consequence.
-The unabsorbed and highly reactive fructose may participate in the formation of immunogenic biomolecules in the digestive tract known as dietary Fru-AGE.
+The unabsorbed and highly reactive fructose may participate in the formation of immunogenic biomolecules in the digestive tract known as FruAGE.
 Once formed these biomolecules may gain access to the bloodstream.
-Chronic bronchitis and asthma are thought to result when Fru-AGE binds to receptors (RAGE) known to be highly concentrated in the lungs.
-These receptors have been implicated in inflammation, mucus hypersecretion, bronchial hyper-responsiveness, tissue damage, aberrant repair, airway constriction, obstruction, and remodeling which can eventuate in compromised lung function.
+Chronic bronchitis and asthma are thought to result when FruAGE binds to receptors (RAGE) known to be highly concentrated in the lungs.
+These receptors have been implicated in inflammation; mucus hypersecretion of the airways; bronchial hyper-responsiveness; tissue damage; aberrant repair; and airway constriction, obstruction, and remodeling which can eventuate in compromised lung function.
 These receptors are present in other body tissues and have been found to be elevated in a number of auto-immune conditions.
 This gives rise to the possibility that this condition is associated with other idiopathic auto-immune diseases including rheumatoid arthritis, psoriasis, chronic fatigue syndrome, and others.

-In 1970, sugar was the most available and used U.S. sweetener.
+In 1970, sugar [sucrose] was the most available and used U.S. sweetener.
 Since then, the American diet silently shifted to include more HFCS and less sugar.
-This shift is significant both for the large percentages of fructose malabsorbers and for those with chronic respiratory disorders including asthma that may be attributable to fructositis disease.
+This shift is significant both for the large percentages of fructose malabsorbers and for those with chronic respiratory disorders including asthma and chronic bronchitis that may be attributable to fructositis disease.

 According to the Asthma and Allergy Foundation of America (AAFA), asthma prevalence increased among school children by 80 percent and among preschool children by 160 percent between the years of 1980 to 1994.
 In 2005, 8.9% of children in the United States had asthma.
 In 2007, 29% of children who had a food allergy also had asthma.
 A November 2007 report from the American Lung Association titled, Trends in Asthma Morbidity and Mortality, cites that an average of one out of every 10 school-aged child has asthma.